Check out the work

 Earth tones and an abstract mark was not the original idea that this organization had in mind for their logo but were immediately drawn to this one for its simplicity and fluidity.

 A Recipe for Wellness

-The owner of A Recipe for Wellness, a holistic health and nutrition company, wanted a mark that was a integrated with the name, and represented the values her company promoted.
+The owner of A Recipe for Wellness, a holistic health and nutrition company, wanted a mark that was integrated with the name and represented the values her company promoted.

-GetOutMom.com is the premier causal employment community for stay-at-home and working moms and they wanted a logo that was just that: casual, light-hearted and not overly-complicated.
+GetOutMom.com is the premier casual employment community for stay-at-home and working moms, and they wanted a logo that was just that: casual, light-hearted and not overly-complicated.